-ROX: Residual oxygen consumption (ROX) is defined as O2 consumption due to oxidative side reactions remaining after inhibition of the ETS.
+ROX: Residual oxygen consumption (ROX) is defined as O2 consumption due to oxidative side reactions remaining after inhibition of ET with rotenone, malonic acid and antimycin A. Cyanide and azide not only inhibit CIV but several peroxidases which might be involved in ROX.
 ROX is not a coupling state but represents a baseline that is used to correct mitochondrial respiration in defined coupling states.
-ROX is not necessarily equivalent to non-mitochondrial respiration, considering oxygen-consuming reactions in mitochondria not related to ETS, such as oxygen consumption in reactions catalyzed by monoamine oxidases (type A and B), monooxygenases (cytochrome P450 monooxygenases), dioxygenase (sulfur dioxygenase and trimethyllysine dioxygenase), several hydoxylases, and more.
+ROX is not necessarily equivalent to non-mitochondrial respiration, considering oxygen-consuming reactions in mitochondria not related to ET, such as oxygen consumption in reactions catalyzed by monoamine oxidases (type A and

+B), monooxygenases (cytochrome P450 monooxygenases), dioxygenase (sulfur dioxygenase and trimethyllysine dioxygenase), several hydoxylases, and more.
 Mitochondrial preparations, especially those obtained from liver, are contaminated by peroxisomes.
 This fact makes the exact determination of mitochondrial oxygen consumption and mitochondria-associated generation of reactive oxygen species complicated (Schönfeld et al. 2009).
-The dependence of ROX-linked oxygen consumption needs to be studied in detail with respect to non-ETS enzyme activities, availability of specific substrates, oxygen concentration, and electron leakage leading to the formation of reactive oxygen species.
+The dependence of ROX-linked oxygen consumption needs to be studied in detail with respect to non-ET enzyme activities, availability of specific substrates, oxygen concentration, and electron leakage leading to the formation of reactive oxygen species.